laurentiumatei/loyalty-program/README.md

 # loyalty-program
-Simple loyalty program Spring Boot REST service for acquiring points corresponding to the money spent.
+Simple Spring Boot REST service for acquiring points corresponding to the money spent in a transaction.

 ## Usage